carlitux/material-toolbox/README.md

 NOTE: Before use take care of licenses as [Material Components](https://github.com/material-components/material-components-web) is released under Apache license and React has its BSD + Patents license

+To use this package you have to use webpack and css modules.